Our Loan Programs

 FHA loans are insured by the Federal Housing Administration, and with the government guarantee, lenders are more willing to lend with more lenient qualifying guidelines.
 FHA loans have been specifically designed to help borrowers get into homes.

-First Time Buyers can often benefit from the more flexible guidelines of a FHA loan, including a lower down payment.
-Typical conventional down payments can range between 10% – 20%, but with a FHA loan the down payment can be as low as 3.5%3.
+First-Time Buyers can often benefit from the more flexible guidelines of an FHA loan, including a lower down payment.
+Typical conventional down payments can range between 10% – 20%, but with an FHA loan, the down payment can be as low as 3.5%3.
 This lower down payment can even be provided to you from a family member as a gift fund.

 With more lenient qualifying guidelines, FHA loans make homeownership more accessible to more people.
-Credit scores to 600, lower debt ratios, and seller contributions are all allowed with a FHA loan.
-A few ups and downs in your credit history may be ok with FHA guidelines.
+Credit scores to 600, lower debt ratios and seller contributions are all allowed with an FHA loan.
+A few ups and downs in your credit history may be OK with FHA guidelines.

 - Lower down payments and gift funds allowed

 - Available for purchase or refinance, fixed or adjustable rate

 First-Time Buyers are not the only ones who can benefit from a government guaranteed loan.
 You can refinance with an FHA loan even if you don’t currently have an FHA loan.
 FHA loans come with a few requirements.
 Because the program intends to help buyers get into a home, you must live in it as your primary residence.
 (Don’t worry investors, we have plenty of other loan programs that may work for you.)
 Flip properties are allowed as long as they are owner occupied.

 Some FHA programs will require you to have the home appraised by an FHA- approved appraiser and for you to pay mortgage insurance premiums.
 Plan on paying Upfront Mortgage Insurance (UFMI) and a Monthly Mortgage Insurance Premium.
 Our Element Mortgage loan advisors can tell you what you qualify for and what to expect for your total payments, including mortgage insurance.